European law states that if you import a car in a country where you intend to be your main residence, you must change the plates.

 Fees are based on where you live, the age of the vehicule and the CO2 emissions.
 Here is the estimate : estimate

-You can't visit PREFECTURE or SOUS PREFECTURE anymore ...
+BE CAREFUL : You can no longer visit PREFECTURE or SOUS PREFECTURE !!!

-This process can be far more complicated is the car is a specific one ...
+This process can be far more complicated is the car is a specific one ( collection car ... ).